To optimise vata dosha, it is important to first understand Ayurveda and the guidelines that define vata dosha and vata dosha symptoms.

 If you can relate to several of the qualities above, Vata may be a dominant Dosha for you.

-While some of Vata’s qualities sound like imbalances, such as dryness or interrupted sleep, having a Vata-dominant constitution is not inherently an imbalance.
+While some of Vata’s qualities such as dryness or interrupted sleep may, sound like shifts from the optimum level, having a Vata-dominant constitution is not inherently a shift..
 All of the Doshas have certain qualities which we can learn to balance through Ayurveda’s guidelines.
 Understanding one’s constitution is key to determining which of those guidelines are most crucial.